Can social perceptions of otaku culture move beyond mere instinctive wariness to respect and understanding?

 Why are we attracted to attractive looks, but at the same time, we’re told to be wary of appearanceism?
 It’s because appearanceism is a social phenomenon that can be hurtful to certain individuals.
 We are wary of it because even though it may be an instinct, if it becomes a legitimate part of our social culture, it can lead to hurtful individuals.

 In this way, we don’t unconditionally recognize it as a human instinct.
-We basically recognize human instincts, but we emphasize that we need to be wary of them when they can become socially problematic.
+We basically recognize human instincts, but we emphasize that we need to be wary of them when they become socially problematic.
 This is true not only for instincts, but also for long-standing traditional cultures, such as the caste system in Nepal.
 In Nepal, the caste system has been around for so long that it’s almost instinctive for Nepalis, but recently they’ve been trying to abolish it.
 The reason for this is that the caste system hurts certain individuals, causing them to be treated unfairly from birth.

 It’s not just the caste system in Nepal, but many traditional customs and cultures around the world are being re-evaluated in the modern world.
 Many things that were taken for granted in the past are no longer acceptable or are being called out for change.
 This is a reflection of social progress and modern values that emphasize human dignity.
-This means that we are in the process of constantly re-examining and changing our traditions and instincts to make sure that they are in line with the values of modern society.
+This means that we are in the process of constantly re-examining and changing our traditions and instincts to make sure they are in line with the values of modern society.

 As mentioned above, it is a contradiction that people who are not familiar with otaku culture may have a negative perception of otaku, which may be natural but is not justified.
 However, as described above, the modern trend is to be wary and not to feel justified in having a negative perception of otaku.
 So what should we do in the face of this modern trend?

 I once read a phrase in a book that said, “If lions could talk, would they be able to talk to humans?”
 The meaning of the phrase is that lions would be able to talk to humans.
-The meaning of the phrase was that even if lions were able to speak human language, they probably wouldn’t be able to communicate with each other because of their different mindsets.
+The meaning of the phrase was that even if lions could speak human language, they probably wouldn’t be able to communicate with each other because of their different mindsets.
 This doesn’t necessarily only happen between animals and humans.
 Something similar can happen between humans.
 We live in the same culture as humans, but we think and judge differently depending on our environment.
 We have different value systems and feel differently about the same phenomena.
 In that sense, just as it is difficult to communicate between lions and humans, it is also difficult to communicate between people.

 About the author